origin

 In 1990, Goldman Sachs published their working paper, "Asset Allocation: Combining Investor Views with Market Equilibrium."
 The institutional context matters.
 Goldman's fixed income and asset management teams were managing large, multi-asset portfolios on behalf of sovereign wealth funds, pension schemes, and major institutional clients.
 These portfolios needed to hold tens of asset classes simultaneously — not because a model said so, but because client mandates, regulatory constraints, and basic diversification requirements demanded it.
 Standard MVO simply could not produce those portfolios.
 Give it fifteen asset classes and it would select three of them, concentrating in whatever had the highest recent return estimate.

 The paper circulated internally at Goldman and among institutional clients for several years before its full version was published in the Journal of Fixed Income in 1992.
-It has since become one of the most cited papers in applied quantitative finance, and the framework it describes is embedded — in various forms — within the portfolio construction systems of most major asset managers worldwide.
+The Black-Litterman paper has since become one of the most cited papers in applied quantitative finance, and the framework it describes is embedded — in various forms — within the portfolio construction systems of most major asset managers worldwide.

 How Black-Litterman works: the three ingredients